brewerwall/unitz/README.md

 ## Introduction

-Unitz is a way to address easy conversions among various brewing/fermentation units.
-A utility that helps convert a unit to all types and agnostic to what type of unit it is.
+Unitz is a way to address easy conversions among various measurable units.
+A utility that helps convert a unit to all types and agnostic to what type of unit it was originally set as.

 ### Installation